vahempio/Tasmota-for-eWeLink/README.md

 ```
 Firmware will be located at `.pio/build/tasmota32-EWELINK/firmware.bin`

-You can use the already built firmware in this git repository at `bin/tasmota32-EWELINK.bin`
+You can use the already built firmware in this git repository `bin/tasmota32-EWELINK.bin` [located here](bin/tasmota32-EWELINK.bin).

 ## Program
 Use any tasmota flasher with the previous bin file.
 Take a look to the [official documentation](https://tasmota.github.io/docs/Getting-Started/).